-Short-term loans up to a maximum of \$50.00 may be obtained in the Financial Aid Office by Harper students with emergency expenses.
+Loans up to a maximum of \$50.00 may be obtained in the Financial Aid Office by Harper students for emergency expenses.
 The loans must be repaid in full within ten school days.
 There is no service charge and the check is generally processed within 24 hours.

-Student Activities Awards Program
+Student Activities Awards Programs

-The Annual Student Awards Program recognizes outstanding contributions by students in all areas of the student activities program.
+The annual Student Awards Program recognizes outstanding contributions by students in all areas of the student activities program.
 Nominations are made, generally in March, by individual organizations and faculty advisors.
 The students are cited at an awards banquet sponsored by the college in May, and are given awards in the form of plaques, mugs, or certificates, depending upon the particular award level and activity.